ExitGNU/exitgnu.github.io/index.md

 ### Linux

+* [**Iglunix**](https://iglunix.xyz/) - Iglunix is a Linux distribution but, unlike almost all other Linux distributions, it has almost no GNU software.

 * [**Alpine Linux**](https://alpinelinux.org/) - Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.
 Out of all of the non-GNU distributions that exist so far, this one is probably the most popular.

+* [**Chimera Linux**](https://chimera-linux.org/) - Chimera is a general-purpose Linux-based OS born from unhappiness with the status quo.
+We aim to create a system that is simple, transparent, and easy to pick up, without having to give up practicality and a rich feature set.

 * [**BlissOS**](https://blissos.org) - BlissOS is an Android-based open source OS that incorporates many optimizations, features, and that supports many more devices.